mmbdtp/mmbdtp.github.io/modules/UNIX/_posts/2000-01-03-monday_afternoon_Manipulating-files_in_Unix.md

 ls -l -rw-r--r--@ 1 mksmab staff 1207982 4 Oct 11:22 voyage_of_the_beagle.txt
 ```

-The output from ls -l -rw-r--r--@ 1 mksmab staff 1207982 4 Oct 11:22 voyage_of_the_beagle.txt represents file information in a long format.
+The output from 'ls -l -rw-r--r--@ 1 mksmab staff 1207982 4 Oct 11:22 voyage_of_the_beagle.txt' represents file information in a long format.

 Here's how to interpret it: